DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \end{align*}
 $$

-Notice that the order of the operations is different from forward mode.
-This order is what improves the computational efficiency of computing the gradient.
+Notice how the order of the operations in this approach is different from forward mode.
+The recursive relation is still present but the derivative with respect to the weights is now outside the parenthesis.
+This order is what improves the computational efficiency of the entire operation.
+Lets increase the complexity of the examples and introduce more variables.
+We introduce weights, represented by $$w_i$$, as the target to differentiate against.

-Lets increase the complexity of our functions by introducing more variables.
-We introduce $$w_i$$ which refers to "weights" that one would see in neural networks.
-Now we differentiate with respect to the weights of the function as one would exepect in neural networks.
-What we're actually computing is the gradient of the function with respect to its weights.

 $$
 \begin{align*}